radianttap/RTCollectionViewFlowLayout/README.md

-RTFlowLayout
+RTCollectionViewFlowLayout
 ============

-Like UICollectionViewFlowLayout, but with additional supplementary views.
+Subclass of UICollectionViewFlowLayout with additional supplementary views.